SashaDon/keyboard-layouts/ymdk_wings/readme.md

 - Toggle layer for placing Backspace instead of the split left spacebar (I use my left right hand only for space, my left thumb did nothing so I made the ergonomics a little better for myself)
 - Media Buttons

+*Price*:
+The whole board cost me around 350 euros for the barebones kit, switches and keycaps.

 *Todo*:
 - Make a layout image with all the keys
 - Convert keymap to QMK